 Clothes: € 71.85

-This time we included one new categories in our how much does It cost to travel in Spain spreadsheet: clothes.
-I know clothes are not properly cost of travelling, but for us, full-time travellers, garments are part of our budget and in Spain was hard to ignore the nice clothes and amazing designers.
+This time we included a new category on our ‘How much does it cost to travel in Spain’ spreadsheet: clothes.
+I know clothes are not properly a cost of traveling, but for us, full-time travelers, garments are a part of our budget and in Spain, it was hard to ignore the nice clothes and amazing designers.
 A couple of t-shirts wouldn’t harm our Spanish travel budget. 😀

-Congratulations to us!!!
-We made it!
-Spain in summer time for less than 50 usd per day per person.
-We had tons of fun, we enjoyed the cities, the beaches and the amazing Spanish cuisine.
-You see, you don’t need to be rich to travel, either sacrifice your fun to save every penny.
-The key is to research a lot, check prices and find smart ways to save money and plan your Spain budget wisely.
+Congratulations to us, we made it!!!
+Spain in the Summer for less than 50 USD per day per person.
+We had tons of fun, we enjoyed cities, beaches, and the amazing Spanish cuisine.
+See?
+You don’t need to be rich to travel, either sacrifice your fun to save every penny.
+The key is to research a lot, check prices, find smart ways to save money and plan your Spain budget wisely.

-It was possible to find out how much does it cost to travel in Spain because we took note of all our expenses.
-The best advice I can give to you is to keep control of everything, what you buy and pay.
-And never, absolutely never, give up the fun and unforgettable moments just for saving some bucks.
+It was only possible to find out how much it costs to travel in Spain because we took notes of all our expenses.
+The best advice I can give to you is to keep a track of everything you buy and pay.
+And never, absolutely never, give up on the fun and unforgettable moments just for saving some bucks.
 You are in a different country with amazing culture and attractions to enjoy, do it!

 Planning a trip to Spain?!
 Pin this post for later!!

-PS : Our cost does not include the inbound and outbound flight to Spain.
-The price of the transport will always depend on where you are coming from and where will be your next destination.
+PS 1: Our cost does not include the inbound and outbound flights to/from Spain.
+The cost of transport will always depend on where you are coming from and where is your next destination.

-PS 2: We didn’t add the price of our travel insurance because ours is a worldwide yearly coverage and the price for this type of plan is very different from a month or weekly travel insurance.
-Before buying your police quote the price with World Nomads, we recommend 😉
+PS 2: We didn’t add the price of our travel insurance in the costs because ours is a worldwide yearly coverage one, and the price for this type of plan is very different from monthly or weekly travel insurance.
+Before contracting yours, request a quote from World Nomads, we recommend them!